apache/parquet-format/Encryption.md

 The column pages (data and dictionary) are encrypted after compression.
 For each page, the encryption buffer is comprised of an IV, ciphertext and (in case of AES_GCM_V1) of a tag, as described in the Algorithms section.
-Only the buffer is written to the output stream - not need to write the length of the buffer, since the length is kept in the page headers.
+Only the buffer is written to the output stream - not need to write the length of the buffer, since the length (size of the page after compression and encryption) is kept in the page headers.

 A `crypto_meta_data` field in set in each `ColumnChunk` in the encrypted columns.
 `ColumnCryptoMetaData` is a union - the actual structure is chosen depending on whether the